ENSURE THAT YOUR PET IS TAKEN CARE OF

 - In a Will, your pet will be treated as property to be distributed – and you cannot leave money to property.

 - Specific instructions about your pet in a Will would not be enforceable.
-For example, a beneficiary may get your house and your dog… yet just as that beneficiary may not clean the house once a week, they many not feed, bathe and walk the dog.
+For example, a beneficiary may get your house and your dog.
+Just as that beneficiary may not clean the house once a week, they may not feed, bathe, and walk the dog.

 - A Will is only effective upon your death; it cannot address the pet’s care if you become incapacitated.

-Planning for the unexpected is important for your pets.
-Exercise your right under Florida law to protect your pets in your Estate Planning.
-By having a Pet Trust in place, you will know your companion will be fully cared for in the manner you care for them now.
+Planning for the unexpected is important for everyone—even your pets.
+Exercise your right under Florida law to protect your pets in your Estate Plan.
+By having a Pet Trust in place, you can have confidence that your beloved companions will be fully cared for in the manner you care for them now.